gorsuch/ansible-docker-role/README.md

 An ansible playbook to provision docker hosts on Ubuntu Trusty.

+Includes a working Vagrant demo so you can see it in action.

 ## Demo

 First, startup the Vagrant box.
 This will execute the playbook: